cositools/cosi-setup/README.md

 ### macOS

-Only macOS Monterey is supported at the moment.
+Only macOS Monterey and Ventura are supported.

+#### Xcode

 Xcode must be installed from the App store, and then install the command line tools via:
 ```
 xcode-select --install
 ```
 In addition, you must open Xcode at least once after installing it.

-Finally, you must have either macports or homebrew installed.
+#### macports, homebrew & conda

+You need to have either homebrew (preferred) or macports installed.
+Conda is not supported at the moment.
+In addition, you can only have *one* of the three (homebrew, macports, conda) active.
+If you have more than one installed, then please comment the others out in your .zprofile file (or .bash_profile or whatever you use) for the installation.
+You can try to comment them in again after the installation and see if everything works (depending on the complexity of your overall setup, it might or might not work).

 #### With Apple M chip